Suggested Reading: 1 Samuel 4

 The first car accident I ever had was in a little bitty red Chevrolet car.
 I was coming up on a four-way stop and the radio cut.
 I looked down at the radio, then looked back up, then looked down and up again.
 The first time I looked up, I thought I had plenty of time.
-The second time I looked up I was crossing into an intersection, past a stop sign, with a massive black truck blocking my way.
+The second time I looked up I was crossing into the intersection, past a stop sign, with a massive black truck blocking my way.
 I nearly avoided the truck, only scraping its license plate off the front bumper.
 My car, however, was a mess and was missing the entire right front fender.
 I pulled into a little parking lot to exchange information with the other driver and he noticed the Bible sitting on my front seat.
 He remarked, "Well, I guess that Bible didn't help you any today!"
 We talked a little bit, and it was obvious the man was only half-serious, but his attitude toward the Bible was that it was nothing more than a good-luck charm.

 In Samuel chapter 4, we read about an experience where the children of Israel treated God in a very similar way to how that man viewed the Bible.
 The Israelites had gone into battle against the Philistines and been defeated, losing 4000 warriors in the battle.
 After the defeat, they returned to camp, and 1 Samuel 4:3 records their conversation: "Why did the Lord bring defeat upon us today before the Philistines?
 Let us bring the ark of the Lord's covenant from Shiloh, so that it may go with us and save us from the hand of our enemies" (NIV).
 The Israelites' response to the defeat wasn't to examine their battle strategy or to see if there was some sin in the community that was bringing about God's disfavor.
 They just decided that they needed to bring their good luck charm.